Load Crx Into Chrome

 Mac OS X and Linux only:Do not use the preferences file for Windows.Use Windows registry instead.

-For a specific user: ~USERNAME/Library/Application Support/Google/Chrome/External Extensions/
+- For a specific user:

-For all users: /Library/Application Support/Google/Chrome/External Extensions/
+For all users:/Library/Application Support/Google/Chrome/External Extensions/

-The external extension file for all users is read only if every directory in the path is owned by the user root, has the group admin or wheel, and is not world writable.
+, and is not world writable.
 The path must also be free of symbolic links.
 These restrictions prevent an unprivileged user from causing extensions to be installed for all users.
-See troubleshooting for details.
+See troubleshooting for details.Note: The above path for all users was added in Chrome 16.
+Prior versions used a different path:

 /opt/google/chrome/extensions/